Cubik65536/cubik-website/source/en/contact-me/index.md

 *I will **ALWAYS** use my PGP signature when I reply or send messages with my email, and I will **ALWAYS** encrypt my message when I reply to an **encrypted** message.*

-**If you received a reply message but was not signed with `FFA7 DB11 3223 8420`, it is very likely that the message was not sent by me unless I publicly revoked `FFA7 DB11 3223 8420` and changed my keys.
+**If you received a reply message but was not signed with `.`, it is very likely that the message was not sent by me unless I publicly revoked `.` and changed my keys.
 Please refer to [My PGP](/en/my-pgp/) page for more information.**

+{% note color:warning WARNING "My PGP key having the fingerprint 0xFFA7DB1132238420 is NO LONGER VALID since 2023/09/25." %}

 {% endabout %}